 1823 – The first crochet pattern is published in a Dutch magazine named Penélopé, with instructions for purses.

-1835 – The first patterns for crocheted bags were published in Germany and The Netherlands in many magazines.
-By this time, patterns introduced two more stitches to create variance in the designs, single and double crochet.
+1835 – The first patterns for crocheted bags were published in Germany and The Netherlands in magazines.
+By this time, patterns introduced two more stitches to create a variance in the single and double crochet designs.

-1844 – The process of mercerization is invented.
-This is a process added to the manufacturing of cotton to make it stronger and more durable.
+1844 – The process of mercerization was invented.
+This is a process added to cotton manufacturing to strengthen it and more durable.
 This means it becomes a lot easier to crochet with and becomes a more popular fiber of choice.

-1846 – In the UK, magazines begin publishing patterns on how to make Spanish needle lace.
+1846 – In the UK, magazines published patterns on making Spanish needle lace.
 The method of making crochet has changed too.
-Instead of only working through the back loop, and the yarn cut off at each row’s end.
-It shows working both, and the rows worked back and forth and then turned.
-The new method was similar to crochet today.
+Instead of only working through the back loop and the yarn cut off at each row’s end.
+It shows working both, and the rows worked back and forth and turned.
+Like crochet today.

-The Later 1840s – As discussed in this post, the method of Irish crochet lace is produced.
+The Later 1840s – As discussed in this post, people produced the method of Irish crocheted lace.
 It becomes a way for impoverished people to make money in The Great Irish Potato Famine.

-1867 – The very popular, and still running to this day, fashion magazine Harper’s Bazaar is founded.
+1867 – The popular, and still running to this day, fashion magazine Harper’s Bazaar was founded.

-1910–1920 – Due to the Edwardian period in the UK, fashion changes and becomes more detailed.
-Popular styles of crocheted clothes change to reflect this.
+1910–1920 – Due to the Edwardian period in the UK, fashion changed and became more detailed.
+Popular styles of crocheted clothes and pattern books change to reflect this.

-The World Wars – The governments encourage women to contribute to the war effort and crochet items for the troops and soldiers in need.
+The World Wars – The governments encourage women to contribute to the war effort and crochet items for the troops and soldiers in need on the home front.

-After The Wars – With restrictions on textiles lifted, crochet is rediscovered as a hobby.
-It becomes much more popular, as do other fiber arts.
+After World War II – With restrictions on textiles lifted, crochet is rediscovered as a hobby.
+It became more popular, as did other fiber arts.

-The 1960s & 1970s – Possibly due to the hippie and other alternative subcultures, crochet items become very fashionable, particularly those made with granny squares.
+The 1960s & 1970s – Crochet items have become fashionable due to the hippie and other alternative subcultures.

 1994 – Gwen Blakley Kinsler founded The Crochet Guild of America.
-She aimed to encourage people all over the USA to discover the enjoyable hobby of crocheting.
+She aimed to encourage people to discover the enjoyable hobby of making a crochet item.

 Here is a list of the most common crochet stitches, from the earliest development to the most recent.

-- The slip stitch, first originating from shepherd knitting, is used as both a crochet method and to join stitches together to create rings.
+- The slip stitch, first originating from shepherd knitting, is used as a crochet method and joining stitches together to create rings.

 - The single crochet stitch is the easiest stitch to learn besides the two first mentioned.
-(It’s called the double crochet stitch in the UK.)
+(Double crochet stitch in the UK.)

-- The double crochet stitch is a more complicated version of single crochet, and it’s very versatile.
-It can be used in many different situations and projects.
-(It’s called the treble stitch in the UK.)
+- The double crochet stitch is a more complicated version of single crochet, and it’s versatile.
+Used in many situations and projects.
+(Treble stitch in the UK.)

 - The half-double crochet stitch was developed as a half stitch or an in-between stitch to single and double crochet.
-(It’s called the half treble stitch in the UK.)
+(Half treble stitch in the UK.)

 The Crochet Hook

-The modern crochet hook is closely related to a tambour needle and the shepherd’s hook.
+The modern crochet hook is related to a tambour needle and the shepherd’s hook.